Attorney-General of Singapore: 1959–1965: State Advocate-General of the State of Singapore

 After the State of Singapore gained full internal self-governance in 1959, Ahmad Mohamed Ibrahim was appointed State Advocate-General, becoming Singapore's first non-British legal adviser to the government.

 Post-1965: Attorney-General of the Republic of Singapore

 Following the Republic of Singapore's independence on 9 August 1965, Ahmad Mohamed Ibrahim became the country's first attorney-general.

 The appointment of Lucien Wong, SC, as the ninth attorney-general, was debated in Parliament.
-He was aged 63 at the time of his appointment; the retirement age is 60 and he was older than the previous Attorney-General who retired at age 60.
-Minister for Law K. Shanmugam, who was a senior partner with Wong at Allen & Gledhill, argued that his appointment, being for a specified term, was “in accordance with Article 35 of the Constitution.”
+He was aged 63 at the time of his appointment.
+Article 35(4) of the Constitution provides that the Attorney-General shall vacate office upon attaining the age of 60, and his predecessor had retired upon reaching that age.
+Wong was subsequently reappointed for a three-year term from 14 January 2026 to 13 January 2029.

+In 2026, during the Ministry of Law’s Committee of Supply debate, Workers’ Party MP Sylvia Lim described the constitutional process for appointing the Attorney-General as “thin” and called for greater transparency about how candidates are selected for the role.
+Law Minister Edwin Tong rebutted those claims, stating that the appointment process is neither thin nor perfunctory and involves consultation with the Chief Justice, the chairman of the Public Service Commission, and the Council of Presidential Advisers before the Prime Minister advises the President, and arguing that making such deliberations public could politicise the office.

-Wong was previously the personal lawyer of Prime Minister Lee Hsien Loong and also advised Lee on issues relating to Lee Kuan Yew's will.
+Prior to his appointment, Wong had been the personal lawyer of Prime Minister Lee Hsien Loong; in that capacity, he advised Lee on issues relating to the will of his father Lee Kuan Yew.